numpy/numpy/doc/source/reference/random/performance.rst

 Recommendation
 **************
-The recommended generator for single use is :class:`~.xoshiro256.Xoshiro256`.
+The recommended generator for single use is :class:`~PCG64`.
-The recommended generator for use in large-scale parallel applications is :class:`~.xoshiro512.Xoshiro512` where the `jumped` method is used to advance the state.
-For very large scale applications -- requiring 1,000+ independent streams -- is the best choice.
-For very large scale applications -- requiring 1,000+ independent streams, :class:`~pcg64.PCG64` or :class:`~.philox.Philox` are the best choices.

 Timings
 *******